DecodedCo/ArduinoProxy/README.md

 The python script will parse all serial input, and perform a GET request on any URLs detected.

+## Binaries

+In the `binaries/` folder are ready-to-use binaries for the classroom, that can be launched from a GUI.

 ## License

 The MIT License (MIT)